Tax Changes and Key Amounts for the 2020 Tax Year

 The rules for withdrawing money from inherited IRAs and workplace retirement accounts are also tightened by the SECURE Act—many accounts now need to be cleaned out within 10 years of the death of the IRA owner or 401(k) participant.
 Exceptions allow payouts over the beneficiary's life expectancy for surviving spouses, the disabled or chronically ill, minor children until they reach 18 and beneficiaries who are not more than 10 years younger than the account owner.
 (Inherited accounts of individuals who died before 2020 aren't affected by this change.)

 In addition to the RMD suspension mentioned above, the CARES Act includes a few other key retirement-related tax breaks for 2020.
 First, it waives the 10% penalty on pre-age-59½ payouts from retirement accounts for up to $100,000 of coronavirus-related payouts.
 A coronavirus-related distribution can also be included in income in equal installments over a three-year period, and you have three years to put the money back into your retirement account and undo the tax consequences of the distribution.
-Second, it allows eligible individuals to borrow more from workplace plans such as 401(k)s—up to the lesser of $100,000 or 100% of the account balance—until September 23, 2020.
+If you've taken advantage of this coronavirus-related easing, you must attach Form 8915-E to your return to spread out the tax on the distributions.
+Second, the CARES Act allowed eligible individuals to borrow more from workplace plans such as 401(k)s—up to the lesser of $100,000 or 100% of the account balance—until September 23, 2020.
 Repayments on retirement plan loans due in 2020 are also delayed for one year.

 Tax Bracket Ranges

 Although the tax rates didn't change, the income tax brackets for 2020 are slightly wider than for 2019.
 The difference is due to inflation during the 12-month period from September 2018 to August 2019, which is used to figure the adjustments.